zerodao-finance/bip340-solidity/README.md

 must be 1 less than the number of signatures being verified, so verifying a single signature with the batch verifier would not provide any `a` values.

+The `EcrecHack` variant uses a hack with the `ecrecover` precompile to verify the signature much more efficiently.
+With some testing, this may replace the main `verify` function.

 ## Testing

 The tests run on the standard BIP340 test vectors in various configurations, as